-The election will have an objective individual presiding and votes will be counted by not more than four people selected by the Election Process Committee.
-The Election Process Committee will present the Objective Individual and tabulators at the September MACC General Council meeting.
+The election will have an Objective Individual presiding and votes will be counted by not more than four people selected by the Election Committee.
+The Election Committee will present the Objective Individual and tabulators at the September MACC General Council Meeting.

-All candidates must participate in all functions outlined by the Election Process Committee, including a “Meet the Candidates Forum” to be held at the meeting preceding the election.
+All candidates are invited to speak at the September MACC meeting.
+No candidates will be given the opportunity to speak at the Annual Meeting in October but may request to speak at the August General Council Meeting or earlier if they will not be available at the September General Council Meeting.

-The election will be announced to all council members beginning at least three months prior to the election.
-Announcements will be made via email, social media and/or written notices.
+The election will be announced to all MACC members beginning at least three months prior to the election.
+Announcements will be made at the July General Council Meeting and via email, social media and/or written notices as the Election Committee sees proper.

-To be eligible to vote, a person must be a verified member in good standing with the MACC and have attended at least two Council meetings, Board meetings, and/or Council sponsored events during the past 12 months.
-The last day a person can become a member of MACC and vote in the October election is the regular scheduled MACC meeting in September.

-CALL FOR NEW ELECTION

-REASON FOR NEW ELECTIONS

-At such time that a minimum of five trustees, including Officers, cannot be attained due to resignation or removal, those remaining Trustees and Officers may call for new elections of both Officers and Trustees under the following conditions:

-Filing of a written report to the full council containing the following items:

-An accurate record of Trustee attendance at all Trustee meetings held after the previous election.

-A list of those Trustees and Officers who have resigned since the last election.

-An accurate record of all proceedings in whicha n Officer or Trustee was officially removed.

-A list of those Trustees and Officers who have resigned since the last election

-An accurate record of all proceedings in which an Officer or Trustee was removed.

-An appendix containing all documentation supporting the statements made in the written report, i.e. letters of resignation, meeting minutes, etc.

-Process – The Board of Trustees shall make a recommendation to call for new elections at the next regularly scheduled MACC meeting.

-A call for new elections requires a vote of two-thirds of verified Council members, a quorum having been constituted.

-If new elections are to be held as a result of the vote by the full MACC body, the election process as stated in Article VIII, Section A shall be followed.

-The election shall be held not less than 90 or more than 120 days hence.

-The newly elected Officers will serve until the next annual election.
+To be eligible to vote, you must be an active Member as outlined in ARTICLE III.
+New members signing up for memberships in October will NOT be allowed to vote unless they are renewing from the previous year.

 ARTICLE IX

 DISSOLUTION OF THE MOUNT AUBURN COMMUNITY COUNCIL, INC.

-If dissolution of the corporation is deemed necessary, the Board of Trustees shall, after paying or making provision for the payment of all the liabilities of this corporation, dispose of all the assets of the corporation exclusively for the purpose of this corporation in such manner, or to such organizations which are organized and operated exclusively for charitable, educational, religious, or scientific purposes as shall at the time qualify as an exempt corporation under Section 501-C-3 of the Internal Revenue Code ofl954 (or the corresponding provision of any United States Internal Revenue Law), as the Board of Trustees shall determine.
+If dissolution of the corporation is deemed necessary, the Board of Trustees shall, after paying or making provision for the payment of all the liabilities of this corporation, dispose of all the assets of the corporation exclusively for the purpose of this corporation in such manner, or to such organizations which are organized and operated exclusively for charitable, educational, religious, or scientific purposes as shall at the time qualify as an exempt corporation under Section 501(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any United States Internal Revenue Law), as the Board of Trustees shall determine.
 Any such assets not so disposed of shall be disposed of by the Court of Common Pleas of the County in which the principal office of the corporation is then located, exclusively for such purposes or to such corporations, as that Court shall determine which are organized and operated exclusively for charitable purposes.

 ARTICLE X